 Magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure, since it is processed by the kidneys and can reach toxic levels easily in those patients.
-Magnesium sulfate is often used to successfully treat preeclampsia and eclampsia in pregnant women, but pregnant or nursing women should generally exercise caution and consult their doctors being using magnesium sulfate.
+Magnesium sulfate is often used to successfully treat preeclampsia and eclampsia in pregnant women, but pregnant or nursing women should generally exercise caution and consult their doctors before using.

-As always, if you have any questions, are pregnant, nursing, being treated for a medical condition or currently take medication, check with your doctor before internal or external use of magnesium sulfate.
+As always, if you have any questions, are pregnant, nursing, being treated for a medical condition or currently take medication, check with your doctor before internal or external use.

-- Epsom salt, also known as magnesium sulfate, has a long history of use as a natural remedy for a wide variety of health concerns.
+- Epsom salt, also known as magnesium sulfate, has a long history of use as a holistic remedy for a wide variety of health concerns.

-- Its benefits are known to include a boost in magnesium levels, stress reduction, toxin elimination, pain relief and blood sugar improvement.
+- Its benefits are known to include a boost in magnesium, stress reduction, toxin elimination, pain relief and blood sugar improvement.